atakanozceviz/nec/README.md

 ## Install

 ```
-go get github.com/atakanozceviz/nec/nec
+go get github.com/atakanozceviz/nec
 ```

 ## Getting Started

-You will need to define your commands in a json file.
+You will need to define your commands in a configuration file.
+Nec supports JSON, TOML, YAML, HCL, and Java Properties files.

 ##### Example JSON: